makerfactoryio/docs/docs/development-boards/sensorio/hardware-overview.md

 ### WiFi

 *SensorIO* integrates the Industrial-grade *CC3120R* SoC from *Texas Instruments*, a *Wi-Fi&reg;* Network Processor designed for Internet of Things applications.
+A dedicated ARM® Cortex®-M3 Microcontroller Unit (MCU) completely offloads Wi-Fi and Internet protocols from the application MCU.

 This subsystem includes an 802.11b/g/n radio, baseband, and MAC with a powerful crypto engine for fast, secure Internet connections with 256-bit encryption.
 The device also supports WPA2 personal and enterprise security.
-The external SPI flash connected to it is used to store the *Wi-Fi&reg;* and security stacks.
+It uses an external SPI flash to store the *Wi-Fi&reg;* and security stacks.

 ### Expansion interfaces